Entry Period: September 1 - November 15

 6. You can submit more than one body of work to the competition using one form.
 For example, you are submitting two stories, each in different categories, and need to complete an entry form for each (see below for how to do this).
 Your total for all your entries will be automatically calculated.
 You can also submit an unlimited number of submission forms through the Online Submission Portal.

 7. To submit more than one body of work, in the “Your Entries” section, click on “Add Entry”.
 In the window that displays, accurately enter all the details pertaining to that body of work.
-Once you have filled out all the fields, click on “Save Entry” at the bottom to save your submission.
+Once you have filled out all the fields, click on “Add Entry” at the bottom to save your submission.
 You will return to the main form, where you can click on “Add Entry” to submit additional work.

 8. Once you have added all your entries to the main form, you will see your total balance.